 Dmitry KopelevichAssociate Professor

-OUR RESEARCH FOCUSES ON THEORETICAL & COMPUTATIONAL investigation of transport phenomena and non-equilibrium processes in nanoscale systems.
-We apply molecular dynamics and multi-scale simulations, as well as theoretical tools, to various nanoscale systems whose understanding is of significant scientific and technological importance.
+OUR RESEARCH FOCUSES ON THEORETICAL & COMPUTATIONAL investigation of transport phenomena and non-equilibrium processes in nano- and microscale systems.
+We apply various simulation methods, such as molecular and Brownian dynamics, as well as theoretical tools to various systems whose understanding is of significant scientific and technological importance.

-SELF-ASSEMBLED SURFACTANT SYSTEMS Surfactants (or amphiphiles) are molecules that contain both hydrophobic and hydrophilic segments.
+Surfactants (or amphiphiles) are molecules that contain both hydrophobic and hydrophilic segments.
 In aqueous solutions, surfactants spontaneously self-assemble into a variety of microstructures that find use in numerous applications, including drug delivery vehicles and templates for advanced nanostructured materials.
 In addition to their industrial uses, self-assembled structures of amphiphilic molecules, such as lipid bilayers, are building blocks for various biological systems.
 In all of these systems, the dynamics of self-assembly and transitions between different self-assembled structures plays an important role.
 Our goal is to understand molecular mechanisms of these transitions.
-Currently, we are investigating several systems, including formation and break-up of spherical micelles and dynamics of lipid membranes.
+In particular, we investigate mechanisms of formation and break-up of micelles and dynamics of lipid membranes.

 Ph.D., 2002, University of Notre Dame